 Milton is a somewhat small town located in the state of Vermont.
 With a population of 10,827 people and two constituent neighborhoods, Milton is the eighth largest community in Vermont.

-Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Milton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Milton are a mix of both white- and blue-collar jobs.
 Overall, Milton is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Milton who work in office and administrative support (16.01%), management occupations (10.91%), and sales jobs (9.78%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Milton is worth considering.

 The population of Milton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Milton, 24.47% have at least a bachelor's degree.

 The per capita income in Milton in 2010 was $31,150, which is upper middle income relative to Vermont and the nation.
 This equates to an annual income of $124,600 for a family of four.

 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milton residents report their race to be White, followed by Asian.
 Important ancestries of people in Milton include French , French Canadian, English, and German.